Singularity degree of structured random matrices: Singular stability

 where $g:=\re\s{ (-\ii)^{-f}}$ and we used that the analytic function $\tilde{v}=\tilde{v}\p{(-\ii \2\tau)^{1/Q}}$ satisfies $\tilde v = \tilde v(0) + \ord(\tau^{1/Q})$ and $\tilde{v}(0)>0$.
 Since $f_i \in (-1,1)$ by Lemma~\ref{lmm:Min-max-averging of indices}, the vector $g$ has strictly positive entries.
 Thus, we find

 where in the second equality we used \eqref{max degree} and $f_j \le \sigma -\frac{1}{Q}$ for all indices $j$ with $f_j <\sigma$. \end{Proof}

 \begin{Proof}[Proof of Proposition~\ref{prp:Singularity at zero}] In case (i), since $S$ has total support its FID skeleton is either one large block or of the form In either case, $\ell_\LHD(S) = 0$.
-By Theorem \ref{thr:Classification of singularities}, we then have that the density of the self-consistent density of states is bounded.
+By Theorem \ref{thr:Classification of singularities}, we then have that the self-consistent density of states is bounded.
 Case (ii), follows directly from Theorem \ref{thr:Classification of singularities}.

-We divide the proof of Case (iii) into several steps, from now on we assume $S$ does not have support.
-Additionally we assume that $S$ has no zero rows, as the Dyson equation \eqref{Dyson} would decouple along such row with index $i$ with a solution associated to this index given by $m_i(z)=-1/z$, i.e. implying an atom of $\rho$ at the origin.
+We divide the proof of Case (iii) into several steps.
+From now on we assume $S$ does not have support.
+Additionally, we assume that $S$ has no zero rows, because if row $i$ was a zero row then the index $i$ in \eqref{Dyson} would decouple from the rest of the Dyson equation, with the associated solution given by $m_i(z)=-1/z$, i.e. implying a contribution to the atom of $\rho$ at the origin of size $\frac{1}{K}$.
 In Step~1, we write $S$ in a normal form, based on its largest zero block.
 This block structure naturally splits the solution to \eqref{Dyson} into three components.
-In Step~2, we give a lower bound comparable to $\eta^{-1}$ on the averaged solution to \eqref{Dyson} along the imaginary line $z=\ii \1\eta$, which is consistent with an atom at $z=0$.
-In Step~3, we partition the indices of the first component of the solution to \eqref{Dyson}.
-On each subset given by this partition, we can consider the solution to \eqref{Dyson} independently.
-In Step 4, we show that on a given subset of the partition given in Step~3, the solution of \eqref{Dyson} decays like $\eta$ as $\eta \to 0$.
-In Step 5, we show that terms dropped in the lower bound from Step~2 are sub-leading order, so the leading order of the solution is in fact given by Step~2. \ where $S^{11} \in \R^{(K-|J|) \times (K-|J|)}$ , $S^{12} \in \R^{(K-|J|) \times (|J|-|I|)}$, and $S^{13} \in R^{(K-|J|) \times |I|}$.
-The above form is chosen so that $S^{22}$ has support and that for each $k=1,\ldots, (K-|J|) $ there is no set of $k$ rows of $S^{13}$ such that all the non-zero entries of these rows lie in $k$ or fewer columns. \end{lemma}
+In Step~2, we give a lower bound comparable to $\eta^{-1}$ on the third of these components and therefore also on the averaged solution to \eqref{Dyson} along the imaginary line $z=\ii \1\eta$.
+This is consistent with an atom at $z=0$.